-SCLTC offered a total of 20 courses through distance education.
-Of the 20 courses, 16 course offerings were for the Business Office Administration/Technology program, two courses were for the Process Technology program, and two courses were core courses which apply to all technical diploma programs.
+SCLTC offered a total of 31 courses through distance education.
+Of the 31 courses, 20 course offerings were for the Business Office Administration/Technology program, three courses were for the Process Technology program, five courses were core courses which apply to all technical diploma programs, and three courses were required for all associate degree programs.
 All of these courses were offered 100% through Distance Education.
-SCLTC also offers eleven courses as web-enhanced using Moodle Rooms as a format to deliver 50% to 99% of the course instruction.
+SCLTC also offers 15 courses as web-enhanced using Moodle Rooms as a format to deliver 50% to 99% of the course instruction.